CreateAPI/URLQueryEncoder/README.md

 // Query: "id[role]=admin&id[name]=kean")"
 ```

-> If you are encoding a request body using URL-form encoding, you can use a convenience `URLQueryEncoder.encode(body)` method.
+> If you are encoding a request body using URL-form encoding, you can use a convenience `URLQueryEncoder.encode(_:)` method.

 ## Encoding Options

-There are two ways to change the encoding options: settings them directly on `URLQueryEncoder` instance, or passing options in each individual `encode` call.
-The reason it's designed this way is that in OpenAPI, each parameter can have different serialization options.
+There are two ways to change the encoding options.
+You can set them directly on `URLQueryEncoder` instance.

 ```swift
 let encoder = URLQueryEncoder()